jvanbruegge/adcs_plot/README.md

         .range([0, 500])
 });
 ```
 Here is the first part that needs actual explanation.
 The code you see here is using d3's scales.
-With d3 version 4, the whole library was split in smaller submodules like `d3-path`, `d3-shape` or `d3-scale` which we used here.
+With d3 version 4, the whole library was split into smaller submodules like `d3-path`, `d3-shape` or `d3-scale` which we used here.
 This has the great advantage that the calculations and the DOM manipulation is now clearly separated.
 As Cycle.js uses virtual DOM diffing under the hood we don't want external DOM manipulations.

 A scale is just a normal Javascript function that takes some data and returns only the scaled data and does nothing else (pure functions - yay!).
 To initialize the function we use the `.domain()` and the `.range()` functions.
 The domain is the expected range of **incoming** data, the range contains the **outgoing** pixel values.